Ginxss/tfds/README.md

 ---

 ### Constructor
-Default constructor with `int` keys and `int` values and table size 100:
+Default constructor with `int` keys and `int` values and table size 100 and checking for duplicate keys:
 ```
 tf::hash_table<int, int> table;
 ```
-A custom table size, in this case 10, can be set in the constructor:
+A custom table size, in this case 10, and the behaviour with duplicate keys can be set in the constructor:
 ```
-tf::hash_table<int, int> table(10);
+tf::hash_table<int, int> table(10, true);
 ```
+In this case, the hash table will not check the existing entries for duplicate keys when inserting.
+This makes inserting way faster since new entries just get appended to the beginning of a bucket list.
+Note that this flag is mainly supposed to speed up insertion time if you KNOW that there can never be identical keys.
+If there are multiple keys inside the table, all functions like get(...) and remove(...) will only find one of the inserted pairs.

+Copy constructor and copy assignment operator also exist.

 ---